 - Once you have a very rough estimate of what the invention might cost to manufacture, it is important to know the potential selling price of the finished product.
 The sales price must be within a range that people would be willing pay but also one that is high enough to make you a reasonable profit.

 Determining the sales price of a product is a complicated process but I have made this informative video that can help you at least do some rough calculations of the potential sales price.
 People don’t always agree with me on this one but I find that selling a product for two and a half times the cost to build it is a great price point to start.
 Watch this video and I will explain why I have always calculated my sales prices this way.

-If your invention idea meets all of these requirements on our check list, it is time for you to start thinking about a design.
-We will be be discussing the next step which is just coming up with a simple sketch of your idea.
-I hope you learned something from our easy to follow inventor’s check list and will continue on to the next step.
+If your invention idea meets all of these requirements on our checklist, it is time for you to start thinking about design.
+We will be discussing the next step which is just coming up with a simple sketch of your idea.
+I hope you learned something from our easy to follow the inventor’s checklist and will continue to learn more here at Invention Therapy.

 If you answered “YES” to all the questions, you are ready for the next step!